In South Korea, one of the most important holidays is Lunar New Year. It is known as Seollal (설날) in Korean.

 After receiving a bow from their younger, the elders then say something along the lines of “I hope you stay healthy this year” or “I hope you get married this year” to their younger.
 Elders typically reward their youngers with money, known as 세뱃돈 (sebaetdon), to their youngers.
 This money is often given inside an envelope.

-What is Charye?
+What is charye (차례)?

 Another important tradition is 차례 (charye).
-Charye is the term used to describe the worshiping of one’s ancestors during the Lunar New Year.
+This term is used to describe the worshiping of one’s ancestors during the Lunar New Year.
 Food is set out on a table as a gift for one’s ancestors, behind which are the family’s ancestral tablets.
-People perform deep bows on these tables in order to show respect to their ancestors.
-This tradition is still performed by many Koreans, but it isn’t quite as widespread as the other Seollal traditions.

 Korean Lunar New Year Traditional Games